bradleyhop/frontend-mentor-github-user-search-app/README.md

 ### Useful resources

-- [Ocktokit and isomorphic-fetch](https://github.com/octokit/octokit.js/issues/2126#issuecomment-1005023857) - The Ocktokit api was given by the project outline as a resource to interact with the GitHub user api.
+- [Ocktokit and isomorphic-fetch](https://github.com/octokit/octokit.js/issues/2126#issuecomment-1005023857) - The Ocktokit API was given by the project outline as a resource to interact with the GitHub user API.
 To use it in my client-side app, I had to install another npm package.
-This thread helped me to determine what I needed and how to implement the Ocktokit api.
+This thread helped me to determine what I needed and how to implement the Ocktokit API.
 - [Using custom html attribute and CSS variables to set color theme](https://dev.to/ananyaneogi/create-a-dark-light-mode-switch-with-css-variables-34l8) - I used this article as a launch point in implementing dark and light themes for the app.
 - [Serving the static site on GitHub Pages using gh-pages](https://www.npmjs.com/package/gh-pages) - I always forget how to serve the app build from a subtree, so like most challenges I find -- there's a npm package for that ;) For my use case, I